fmaste/Haskell/nix/Internals.md

 ...
 ```

+### Cache

 As I read, everything Nix needs is on the top level ```/nix``` folder, but for
-obvious performance reasons it's also using a sqlite database as cache:
+obvious performance reasons it's also using a sqlite database as cache.
+This
+cache will also appear in non-root users homes that interact with nix:

 ```console
 $ sudo ls -la /root/.cache/nix/